 Today, HRC remains at the forefront of the marriage equality fight.
 HRC campaigned tirelessly alongside state and local partners to secure passage of marriage equality in Maine, Maryland and Washington state, to defeat a proposed constitutional ban on same-sex marriage in Minnesota, and to help successfully defend marriage rights in New Hampshire.
 In the first three weeks of May 2013, HRC's extensive on-the-ground support helped usher in marriage equality in Rhode Island, Delaware and Minnesota.
-Investments and on-the-ground work in New Jersey and Illinois helped lead to marriage equality in those states as well.
+Investments and on-the-ground work in New Jersey, Illinois and Hawaii helped lead to marriage equality in those states as well.
 HRC and allies continue to work toward full marriage equality across the country.

 HIV Travel Ban Ends

 The U.S. prohibition on HIV-positive people entering the country for travel or immigration purposes was finally reversed in 2009.
 HRC had been a lead organization lobbying on Capitol Hill for the statutory repeal and working to ensure that Department of Health and Human Services' regulations were changed.
 In July 2009, when the proposed regulation lifting the ban was open for public comment, more than 19,000 HRC members and supporters submitted statements in favor of ending the discriminatory policy.